 - Dhal and Rice.
 Make your dhal in the instant pot while your fish is steaming and your tomatoes are roasting up!

-- Serve it along with other vegetable sides like pumpkin or bhagie.
+- Add some veggies.
+Serve it along with other vegetable sides like pumpkin or bhagie.

 Storage